top of page

 1. More Detail

 ICD-11 has a more sophisticated and categorized structure than ICD-10.
-This means that codes will be even more specific and can be used in a broader range of classifications for diseases, disorders, injuries, and causes of death.
+This means that codes are even more specific and can be used in a broader range of classifications for diseases, disorders, injuries, and causes of death.
 For example, instead of saying someone died in a motor vehicle accident, the coding could reflect that specific injuries were generated via specific aspects of the accident.

 ICD-11 provides translations into 43 different languages.

-2. More Global Application:
+1. A More Global Application:

 3. Digital Readiness: